Nolan Arenado Player Props: Cardinals vs. Reds

 Nolan Arenado At The Plate

+- Arenado enters this game on a four-game hitting streak.
+During his last outings, he's hitting .333 with two homers.

-- Arenado has reached base via a hit in 41 games this season (of 60 played), and had multiple hits in 17 of those games.
+- Arenado has picked up a hit in 68.9% of his 61 games this season, with more than one hit in 29.5% of them.

-- Arenado has an RBI in 23 of 60 games this season, with multiple RBI in 11 of them.
-He has also driven in three or more of his team's runs in five contests.
+- In 39.3% of his games this season, Arenado has driven in at least one run.
+In 12 of those games (19.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

-- In 23 of 60 games this year, he has scored, and four of those games included multiple runs.
+- He has scored in 24 of 61 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.